 You may have no interest in cryptocurrencies or consider them a Ponzi rip-off like Nouriel Roubini or Nobel Economics Prizewinner Paul Krugman, i.e. you don’t want to be the last crypto holder to cash out.
-But the UN has long been experimenting with the underlying technologies and already using them to unblock bottlenecks in delivering aid to people like refugees.
+But the UN has long been experimenting with the underlying technologies and is already using them to unblock bottlenecks in delivering aid to people like refugees.
 (See our 2018 article: Forget the profits: how UN blockchains can save the world).

 Switzerland has established itself as a key player on the crypto scene, with an estimated 900 crypto companies based in this country (960 including Liechtenstein, employing 5000 people).
 So it’s as well to stay informed about Crypto Valley, the lakeside town of Zug near Zurich, and listen to what major actors have to say.
 They came together earlier this month in Zug on the launch of CV Labs’ first Swiss Digital Asset and Wealth Management Report, based on more than 80 interviews with senior executives from banks, wealth managers, and service providers as well as professional individual investors and family offices (See LINK).